tylerthardy/Geostats-Lessons/CloneAndPull.md

 Additional Resources and Information
 ------------------------------------
-* Great Introduction to GitHub for those who want to learn it more in-depth: https://try.github.io/levels/1/challenges/1
+* 15-Minute Interactive Intro to GitHub: https://try.github.io/levels/1/challenges/1

 * Git has integration with RStudio and is incredibly useful in maintaining various versions of R code without having to constantly save and keep track of files.
 It even has a GUI interface so you don't have to use the Command Prompt or Terminal.
 This can be done by following this tutorial: https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN